Install A Cantilever Gate

 3 - Wait about 24 hours or until the foundations are perfectly set.

-a - Once verified that the foundations are well hardened, loosen off the nuts of the tie rods, clean the area very well where the counter plates rest and prepare the accessories and remaining parts for the assembly of the carriages.
+a - Once verified that the foundations are well hardened, loosen off the nuts of the tie rods, clean the area where the counter plates rest, and prepare the accessories and remaining parts for the assembly of the carriages.

 4 - Position the counter plate.

-a - Once the surface has been cleaned, position the counter plate inside the holes that can be adjusted to the tie rods that have been previously fixed into the cement.
+a - Once the surface has been cleaned, position the counter plate inside the holes that can be adjusted to the tie rods previously fixed into the cement.

-5 - Position your carriages inside the tie rods, making sure that the two regulating screws that are positioned under the body of the carriage are facing towards the outside of the carriage.
-Afterwards fix the base of the carriages with special nuts.
+5 - Position your carriages inside the tie rods, making sure that the two regulating screws positioned under the carriage's body are facing towards the outside of the carriage.
+Afterward, fix the base of the carriages with special nuts.

 a - Position the carriages inside of the tie rods so that they rest correctly on the surface of the two counter plates, ensuring that the regulation screws (which are positioned under the main body of the carriage) are turned to the right side for the front of the carriage, and to the left side for the back carriage.

-b - Ensure that before you tighten the nuts of the tie rods that the elastic washer is between the nuts and the plate of the carriage, after this the nuts can be tightened.
+b - Ensure that before you tighten the nuts of the tie rods, the elastic washer is between the nuts and the carriage plate; the nuts can be tightened.

-c - Use the screws on the plate of the carriage to fasten the plate until it is completely flat, so as to guarantee the correct functioning of the gate.
+c - Use the screws on the carriage plate to fasten the plate until it is completely flat to guarantee the gate's correct functioning.

 7 - Fix the gate guide plate to the pillar according to individual requirements.